GoogleCloudPlatform/runtimes-common/structure_tests/README.md

 - Excluded Output (string[], *optional*): List of regexes that should **not** match the stdout from running the command.
 - Expected Error (string[], *optional*): List of regexes that should match the stderr from running the command.
 - Excluded Error (string[], *optional*): List of regexes that should **not** match the stderr from running the command.
+- Exit Code (int, *optional*): Exit code that the command should exit with.

 Example:
 ```json